ytopt-team/ytopt-libensemble/README.md

 conda activate ytune
 ```

-* Create a directory for ytopt tutorial as follows:
+* Create a directory for installing all required packages for ytopt-libensemble as follows:
 ```
 mkdir ytune
 cd ytune